andrewjamesford/AngularJS-ToDo/README.md

-*A simple AngularJS To Do app
+#A simple AngularJS To Do app

+## To Do
+* Add local storage
+* Tidy up listing of items added